-Other interest for the continuing operations of the Group for the six month period was £16.6m, compared to £15.9m in the prior year period.
-Other interest is primarily non-cash and principally includes the amortisation of debt issue costs, interest on lease obligations and imputed interest.
+Other interest for the Group for the six month period was £14.3m, compared to £15.0m in the prior year period.
+Other interest is primarily non-cash and principally includes the amortisation of debt issue costs, interest on lease obligations and imputed interest on contract liabilities.

-Interest payable to group undertakings
+Interest payable to AGL group undertakings